This is an iHeart podcast for our final news roundup and information overload.

 Well, no, all he did was he knocked the phone out of her hand.

-Uh why isn't harassing somebody like that a crime?
+Why isn't harassing somebody like that a crime?

-No, I mean you have to use common sense with these charges.
+No, I mean, you have to use common sense with these charges.

-Let me let me get your thoughts on this.
+Let me get your thoughts on this.

 You see anti-Semitism on campuses surging.

-Uh the lunatics have taken over.
+The lunatics have taken over.

-I mean, it's happening at everywhere.
+I mean, it's happening everywhere.

-Uh you see what's happening in New York and places like NYU, what we witnessed last night.
+You see what's happening in New York and places like NYU, what we witnessed last night.

-Uh You see it's happening at MIT, you see it's happening in Yale, you see it's happening at Harvard and and all around the country.
+You see it's happening at Harvard and all around the country.

-Columbia now moving their classes online uh and you have the rep this Jewish rabbi saying it's not safe if you're Jewish, stay off campus.
+And you have this Jewish rabbi saying it's not safe if you're Jewish, stay off campus.

 Now they have to finish their semester online.

-Uh the New York Post had an article, a Jewish student at Columbia said one of the protesters snatched and burned his Israeli flag and struck him in the face with rocks during the unrest over the weekend.
+A Jewish student at Columbia said one of the protesters snatched and burned his Israeli flag and struck him in the face with rocks during the unrest over the weekend.

-And you know, here you have the elite schools in the country turning into you know, like Hamas University, anti-Semitism running rampant.
+And, you know, here you have the elite schools in the country turning into, you know, like Hamas University, anti-Semitism running rampant.

-Uh nearly half of Gen Z voters are sympathetic towards the terrorist group Hamas.
+Nearly half of Gen Z voters are sympathetic towards the terrorist group Hamas.

 That's pretty scary.